opensearch-project/documentation-website/_dashboards/visualize/geojson-regionmaps.md

 ---
 layout: default
-title: Region map visualizations
+title: Using region maps
+parent: Visualization types
+grand_parent: Visualize
-nav_order: 40
+nav_order: 70
+redirect_from:
+  - /dashboards/geojson-regionmaps/
 ---

-# Region map visualizations
+# Using region maps

-OpenSearch Dashboards provides basic map tiles with a standard vector map that you can use to create your region map visualizations.
+OpenSearch Dashboards provides basic map tiles with a standard vector map that you can use to create region map visualizations.
 You can configure the base map tiles using the Web Map Service (WMS) map server.

 You can't configure a server to support user-defined vector map layers.
 However, you can configure your own GeoJSON file and upload it for this purpose.
 {: .note}